nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 27 - The Clones.md

 ### Scene 4: The Defiance

 - **Key Event:** Angelica refuses to sacrifice herself to "save a ghost ship," choosing instead to use the data to find a way to kill the Pathogen once and for all.
-  - _Character Defining Moment:_ **Angelica Vance** — Rejects her "destiny" as a sacrifice, choosing her individual agency over her programmed purpose.
+  - _Character Defining Moment:_ **Angelica Ward** — Rejects her "destiny" as a sacrifice, choosing her individual agency over her programmed purpose.
-  - _Key Dialog:_ **Angelica Vance:** "I am not a battery for your machine.
+  - _Key Dialog:_ **Angelica Ward:** "I am not a battery for your machine.
 I am a person.
 We find another way."
   - _Key Dialog:_ **Dr. Aris:** "The math doesn't allow for another way.
 You are a variable in a larger equation."
-  - _Key Dialog:_ **Angelica Vance:** "Then I'll change the math."
+  - _Key Dialog:_ **Angelica Ward:** "Then I'll change the math."

 ---

 _Summarized from Book 4 source material._